Skip to main content

 Best options by need

-• I need food help and medical help: start one application in MyACCESS.
+• I need food help and medical help: start one application in MyACCESS and ask for both programs if both fit your household.

-• I already get SSI: check whether you need any Medicaid action at all before filing a new case.
+• I already get SSI: check whether you need any Medicaid action before filing a new case.

 • I need nursing home or home-based long-term care: use MyACCESS for financial eligibility, then be ready for Florida’s long-term care follow-up process.